CarrieEBeaton/How_Session_Dotnet_Core_Web_Api/Session_1_Md/4-Build_Api_MongoDb.md

     ```

     >**NOTE**: This snippet of code registers the MongoDb repo, but has a commented out line for the EFCore repo.

+## Add authentication support to a web API

+ASP.NET Core Identity adds user interface (UI) login functionality to ASP.NET Core web apps.
+To secure web APIs and SPAs, use one of the following:

+* Azure Active Directory
+* Azure Active Directory B2C (Azure AD B2C)]
+* IdentityServer4

+IdentityServer4 is an OpenID Connect and OAuth 2.0 framework for ASP.NET Core.
+IdentityServer4 enables the following security features:

+* Authentication as a Service (AaaS)
+* Single sign-on/off (SSO) over multiple application types
+* Access control for APIs
+* Federation Gateway

+For more information, see Welcome to [IdentityServer4](http://docs.identityserver.io/en/latest/index.html).